liuyuning/DumpEmoji/README.md

 * By Using Simulator save the file in User's root dir.
 * By Using iOS device save the file in documents dir, and using iTunes sharing doc to export.

-The Chinese name of Emoji charactors in dir Chinese-Emoji.(Emoji的中文对应名称)
+The Chinese name of Emoji charactors in dir Chinese-Emoji.
+(Emoji的中文对应名称) Converted bin plist to XML.

 * iOS8.1.0 emoji_8.1.0.plist /usr/share/mecabra/zh/common/emoji.plist
 * iOS9.0.2 emoji_9.0.2.plist /System/Library/LinguisticData/RequiredAssets_zh.bundle/AssetData/emoji.plist